Société Française d’Études Écossaises

 Matt McDowell (University of Edinburgh), Coasts, islands, and international networks in Scottish sport: a contemporary-historical reinterpretation.

-Rémy Duthille (Université Bordeaux-Montaigne), Seaweed and the Scottish Enlightenment: a study of Sir John Sinclair’s Statistical Account of Scotland (1791-1799).
+Rémy Duthille (Université Bordeaux Montaigne), Seaweed and the Scottish Enlightenment: A study of Sir John Sinclair’s Statistical Account of Scotland (1791-1799).

 Camille Manfredi (Université de Bretagne Occidentale), « Canny, uncanny » : figurations du littoral écossais dans les arts et discours pro- et anti-éoliennes.

-3pm-3.30pm tea & coffee (Technoforum)
+3.00pm-3.30pm tea & coffee (Technoforum)

 Introduced by Florence Petroff (université de La Rochelle)